 Memorable Moments from Our History

-So what’s your favorite Travelers Championship moment?
+What’s your favorite Travelers Championship moment?
 Every fan has one, along with a great story about being at the course to see an amazing shot or a new champion be crowned.
 Read on to re-live a few of the tournament’s most memorable moments.
-Then be sure to come out to TPC River Highlands on June 19 – 25, 2017, when even more exciting golf history will be written during the Travelers Championship.
+Then be sure to come out to TPC River Highlands on June 17 – 23, 2024, when even more exciting golf history will be written during the Travelers Championship.

 2016 Travelers Championship